symfund/buildroot-2025.02.x/README.md

 # Troubleshoot touchscreen
 MA35 boards support two types of touchscreen, the ADC interface (&adc0) resistive touch screen and the I2C interface (&i2c5) capacitive touchscreen.
-If you do not know which is which, you can edit Linux kernel device tree file to first enable &adc0, disable &i2c5 to turn on the resistive touch screen, and vice versa.
+If you do not know which is which, you can edit Linux kernel device tree file to enable &adc0, disable &i2c5 to use the resistive touch screen, and vice versa.
 There are so many Linux kernel device tree files in 'output/build/linux-custom/arch/arm64/boot/dts/nuvoton/'.
 Which Linux kernel device tree file (*.dts) should you modify?
 To figure out the Linux kernel device tree source file to change, execute **make menuconfig** to configure buildroot, in **Kernel** menu, find the **In-tree Device Source file names**
 ```